sherbacov/zsnapd/README.md

   * Push based when the replication source has access to the replication target
   * Pull based when the replication source has no access to the replication target.
 Typically when you don't want to give all nodes access to the backup/replication target
+* Full clone replication mode, to copy sub folders and all ZFS properties
 * Cleans all snapshots with the yyyymmdd timestamp format based on a GFS schema (Grandfather, Father, Son).
 * Supports pre and post commands
   * Pre command is executed before any action is executed